Sue9104/web-manual/getting-started/roles.md

 ## Project Roles

 Each user in Trantrace shares same interface but has different workspace.
-There are four roles in oneproject: owner, translator, reviewer, guest.
+There are four roles in one project: owner, translator, reviewer, guest.

 | Role | Permissions | Workspace |
 | :--- | :--- | :--- |